 Switching your Primary Alias to an @outlook.com address.

 Once you’ve done that, you can use that address to configure your account as an actual Exchange account via the Auto Account Setup.
-You only need to supply your name, email address and password (or a special App Password in case you have enabled Two-Step Verification for your account).
+You don’t have to specify any server details yourself.

 Alternative 1: Connected Accounts